Mindful Drinking for Busy Professionals: Cut Back Without Derailing Your Career

 Alcohol can reduce sleep quality even when it helps you fall asleep faster.
 It may fragment sleep architecture, and that can affect focus, decision-making, and emotional regulation the next day.

-The NHS recommends adults drink no more than 14 units per week, spread across three or more days, while noting there is no completely safe level of drinking source.
+The NHS recommends adults drink no more than 14 units per week, spread across three or more days, while noting there is no completely safe level of drinking the NHS.
 A large meta-analysis also linked light-to-moderate drinking with increased risks for several health outcomes, so “normal” drinking is not automatically neutral.

 For professionals, the short-term benefit of cutting back may be subtle.
 You may not wake up transformed after one dry night.
 But a two-week log can show fewer 3 p.m. crashes, steadier calls, and better patience in tense meetings.